 “For this study, a research team from the University of Florida hypothesized that decreased total sleep time would predict higher clinical pain in a sample of patients with fibromyalgia…Results of the analysis showed that four sleep measures evaluated in the study failed to significantly predict clinical pain.
 The authors noted that the effects of impaired sleep, such as fatigue and inactivity, may play more significant roles in clinical pain than measures of sleep duration or insomnia.
 Sciencedaily.com“

 Why the results are surprising

 These results are surprising because we would expect the opposite.
 Historically other studies have shown disruptive sleep patterns in people with chronic pain conditions will produce increased pain.
-Lack of sleep is in fact a factor that can produce pain in healthy people as well.
-Given the majority of FM patients have disrupted sleep one would expect the results to show decreased duration of sleep would increase pain the next day.
+Lack of sleep is, in fact, a factor that can produce pain in healthy people as well.
+Given the majority of FM patients have disrupted sleep one would expect the results to show a decreased duration of sleep would increase pain the next day.

 Why we cannot draw firm conclusions